affanu02/TMMC-proj/TMMC-proj/Readme.md

 ## Description

 This Windows Console application counts the number of vertical black lines in a black and white image created using MS paint.
-This program requires the image address argument when running the run command.
-If there isnt one argument provided, the program will prompt you to input a string of the image address.
+This program requires the image address within the arguments when running the run command.

 ## Prerequisites